US Mental Health Statistics 2025: Essential Facts & Trends

 Among the various mental health conditions, certain disorders are more prevalent and significantly impact individuals’ lives:

-Anxiety Disorders: Affecting 19.1% of U.S. adults annually, these disorders, including generalized anxiety, panic disorder, social anxiety, and phobias, can severely disrupt everyday functioning and relationships.
+Anxiety Disorders: Affecting 19.1% of U.S. adults annually, particularly among adults ages 18–34, these disorders—including generalized anxiety, panic disorder, social anxiety, and phobias—can severely disrupt everyday functioning and relationships.
+Younger adults and young adults ages 18–25 are especially impacted.

 Major Depressive Disorder: Around 8.3% of U.S. adults experienced a depressive episode in the past year.
+Women are disproportionately affected by major depressive disorder.
 Symptoms include prolonged sadness, loss of interest, sleep disturbances, and impaired social and professional functioning.

 Bipolar Disorder: About 2.8% of U.S. adults experience bipolar disorder annually, characterized by significant mood swings from manic highs to depressive lows, profoundly impacting personal and professional life.